Patricio Arabolaza: International career

 Being a Real Unión player, he was eligible to play for the Gipuzkoa national team, being in the line-up of the team's first-ever international match on 13 December 1914 against Biscay, held at San Mamés, and although they lost 2-1, Patricio scored the consolation goal, thus being the author of the first goal in the history of the team.
 In May of 1915, he was a member of the team that won the first edition of the Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
 In the decisive game against a Castile/Madrid XI, he scored the opening goal in an eventual 1-1 draw that was enough for the Basques to win the cup for the first (and only) time in their history.

 He also represented Spain in the nation's international debut at the 1920 Summer Olympics, and he scored Spain's first-ever goal in international football in a 1–0 victory over Denmark on 28 August 1920.
 He was a member of Spain's team that won the silver medal at the 1920 Summer Olympics, playing in four of the five matches.

-Death

-Patricio died in March 1935 in his hometown of a rapid illness that unexpectedly ended his life a few days before his 42nd birthday.
-In fact, he was to participate in a tribute match to his former teammate in Real Unión Joaquín Vázquez at the end of that same month.
+Arabolaza died in March 1935 in his hometown of a rapid illness that unexpectedly ended his life a few days before his 42nd birthday.
+He was to participate in a tribute match to his former teammate in Real Unión Joaquín Vázquez at the end of that same month.